How to Grow and Care for Alder Buckthorn

 Plant Overview

-Alder Buckthorn is native to Europe, North Africa, and parts of Asia.
-It is a deciduous shrub that typically grows to a height of 3-6 meters.
-The plant features glossy, dark green leaves that turn a striking yellow in the fall.
-Small, inconspicuous flowers bloom in late spring to early summer, followed by clusters of red berries that mature to black.
-Alder Buckthorn is known for its dense, bushy growth habit, making it an excellent choice for hedges and privacy screens.
+Alder Buckthorn (Frangula alnus) is a deciduous shrub native to Europe, North Africa, and parts of Asia.
+It typically reaches heights of 3-6 meters, featuring glossy, dark green leaves that turn a brilliant yellow in the fall.
+In late spring to early summer, it produces small, inconspicuous flowers, followed by clusters of red berries that mature to black.
+Its dense, bushy growth habit makes it ideal for hedges and privacy screens.

 Optimal Growing Conditions